Enhancing and Transforming the Core Curriculum

-The Core Curriculum Committee, in collaboration with Provost Robert Groves and Dean Chris Celenza, invites proposals for innovative approaches to the Georgetown Core.
+The Core Curriculum Committee, in collaboration with Provost Robert Groves and Dean Chris Celenza, invites proposals for innovative approaches to the Georgetown Core, funded by the $20M gift of Red House/The Baker Trust for Transformational Learning.

-This multi-year initiative aims to bring new approaches and ideas to the Core experience and develop models that might be scaled and sustained in the long run and could form the basis for broader transformation of the Core.
+- to bring new approaches and ideas to the Core experience and develop models that might be scaled and sustained in the long run and could form the basis for a broader transformation of the Core.

-Proposals from individuals or teams (which may include staff and students as well as faculty) should incorporate elements of the Core in courses or projects that emphasize experiential and integrative learning.
+- to enable individuals or teams (which may include staff and students as well as faculty) to incorporate elements of the Core in courses or projects that emphasize experiential and integrative learning.

-More than just a set of required courses, the Georgetown Core provides a foundation that informs students’ experiences and learning across the undergraduate experience.
-The Core engages students with the world’s most insistent problems, current and perennial, humanistic and scientific, local and global -- problems that our students must be prepared to navigate and repair.
+More than just a set of required courses, the Georgetown Core provides a pivotal foundation that informs students’ learning across the undergraduate experience.
 To flourish, students need not only content knowledge from across the liberal arts but also the ability to engage fully with the complex problems and ideas that thread across the Core, through their majors, and beyond.
-We envision a Core experience that engages and challenges students through innovative course designs and significant projects that empower them to think creatively and strategically about the world and their roles in it.
+The Core engages students with the world’s most persistent problems, current and perennial, humanistic and scientific, local and global — problems that our students must be prepared to navigate and repair.
+We envision a Core experience that engages and challenges students through innovative course designs and significant, relevant projects that empower them to think creatively and strategically about the world and their roles in it.

-Our vision is rooted in the goals for the Core, which are meant to be both decriptive and aspirational.
+Our vision is rooted in the goals for the Core, which are meant to be both descriptive and aspirational.
 (Click here to read the full text of the approved Core Curriculum Goals.)
-The Core goals below emphasize the “how” as much as the “what” of the Core experience:
+The Core goals below emphasize the “how” as much as the “what” of the Core experience dynamically involving multiple fields and disciplines to address complex, current problems:

 - Participate creatively in an intellectual community